Robert Caldwell

-Robert Caldwell (7 May 1814 – 28 August 1891) was a missionary for London Missionary Society.
-He arrived in India at age 24, and studied the local language to spread the word of the Bible in a vernacular language, studies that led him to author a text on comparative grammar of the South Indian languages.
+Robert Caldwell (7 May 1814 – 28 August 1891) was a British missionary and linguist.

+A missionary for the London Missionary Society, he arrived in British India at age 24, and studied the local language to spread the word of the Bible in a vernacular language, studies that led him to author a text on comparative grammar of the South Indian languages.
 In his book, Caldwell proposed that there are Dravidian words in the Hebrew of the Old Testament, the archaic Greek language, and the places named by Ptolemy.

-Caldwell married Eliza Mault, the daughter of another missionary posted in India.
+Caldwell married Eliza Mault, the daughter of another missionary Rev. Charles Mault posted in India.
 He served as assistant bishop of Tirunelveli from 1877.

 The Government of Tamil Nadu has created a memorial in his honor and a postage stamp has been issued in his name.
 A statue of Caldwell was erected in 1967 near to Marina Beach, Chennai, as a gift of the Church of South India.

 Early life

-Robert Caldwell was born at Clady, then in County Antrim, Ireland, on 7 May 1814 to poor Scottish Presbyterian parents.
+Robert Caldwell was born at Clady, County Tyrone, Northern Ireland. on 7 May 1814 to poor Ulster Scots Presbyterian parents.
 The family moved to Glasgow and there he began work at the age of nine.
 Mostly self-taught, he returned to Ireland aged 15, living with an older brother in Dublin while studying art between 1829 and 1833.
 He then returned to Glasgow, probably as a consequence of a crisis of faith, and he became active in the Congregational church.

 Caldwell won a scholarship to Balliol College, Oxford only to find it rescinded when the authorities discovered that he had been born in Ireland.
 He responded by joining the London Missionary Society, who sent him to the University of Glasgow for training.
 There Caldwell came under the influence of Daniel Keyte Sandford, a professor of Greek and promoter of Anglicanism whose innovative research encouraged Caldwell's liking for comparative philology and also theology.
 Caldwell left university with a distinction and was ordained as a Congregationalist minister.

 At 24, Caldwell arrived in Madras on 8 January 1838 as a missionary of the London Missionary Society and later joined the Society for the Propagation of the Gospel Mission (SPG).
-To further his missionary objectives, Caldwell realized that he had to be proficient in Tamil to proselytize the masses and he began a systematic study of the language.
+To further his missionary objectives, Caldwell realized that he had to be proficient in Tamil to proselytize "the masses?" and he began a systematic study of the language.
 He was consecrated Bishop of Tirunelveli in 1877.
-In 1844, Caldwell married Eliza Mault (1822–99) in Nagercoil, with whom he had seven children.
-Eliza Mault, born in Nagercoil, was the younger daughter of the veteran Travancore missionary, Reverend Charles Mault (1791–1858) of the London Missionary Society.
+In 1844, Caldwell married Eliza Mault (1822–1899) in CSI Home Church, Nagercoil, with whom he had seven children.
+Eliza Mault, born in Nagercoil, was the younger daughter of the veteran Travancore missionary, Rev. Charles Mault (1791–1858) of the London Missionary Society.
 For more than forty years, Eliza worked in Idaiyangudi and Tirunelveli proselytizing the people, especially Tamil-speaking women.